dkkfreed/opspulse/README.md

 - Built **role-based dashboards** (analyst, lead, executive) exposing workforce utilization heatmaps, SLA breach tracking, staffing gap analysis, and a plain-English narrative summary generator.
 - Added **automated testing** (pytest, 3 suites) covering ETL logic, analytics correctness, and API endpoints; shipped **Docker Compose** configuration and **GitHub Actions CI** pipeline.

----

-## Interview Demo Script

-> "OpsPulse is an operations intelligence platform I built to replicate the kind of internal analytics tool a data or analytics team would own.
-Let me walk you through it quickly.

-> Starting on the **Overview page** — this is the analyst's daily dashboard.
-It pulls workforce utilization and ticket volume for the last 30 days.
-The AI Narrative card at the top automatically generates a plain-English summary from computed SQL metrics — things like 'support demand rose 34% period-over-period while staffing rose only 6%'.

-> On the **Workforce page**, there's a utilization heatmap — each cell is a department × day combination, colour-coded by utilization rate.
-Red means over-capacity, green is optimal.
-The staffing gaps table shows days where demand exceeded capacity by more than 5%.

-> On the **Forecasting page**, I used Ridge regression with cyclic time features — sin/cos encoding for day-of-week and month — to produce a 30-day forecast with a 95% confidence band.
-You can switch between ticket volume, demand units, and utilization rate.

-> On the **Anomalies page** — I seeded a deliberate spike in the Support department around days 35–42.
-The Z-score detector surfaces that automatically and shows the inferred likely cause.

-> Under the hood: Python FastAPI with a proper star-schema PostgreSQL data warehouse, a Pandas-based ETL layer that validates, deduplicates, and quarantines bad rows, and three pytest suites covering the ETL logic, analytics correctness, and all API endpoints.
-Everything runs in Docker with a one-command seed."

----

 ## Tech Stack

 | Layer | Technology |